Kandemirryigit/Course-Succes-Status/README.md

 -If you are not succesful at this two exam you can take your third exam and if you wanna take that exam your second exam note is not going to be valid anymore.<br/>
 -Third exam is total note's %70<br/>
 -If your avarege note is equal or greather than 60 you are succesful for that lesson or not you are not succesful for that lesson.
+-Firstly you should write your first exam's note after that you should write your second exam's note and this notes should be between 0-100.You are going to learn your status (succesful or not succesful) after this two information and if you are not succesful you can learn how much you should had take at second exam for being succesful.And the program is going to ask you are you gonna take third exam or not.If you choose to take third exam you should write your third exam note and after that you can learn your new avarege note.If your new avarege note is equal or greather than 60.You are succesful or not you are not succesful.
 <hr/>

 <h1>Sources</h1>